 In this regard, for the period starting on April 1, 2022 and ending on March 31, 2024, Merck is committed to fund up to \$20.0 million in R&D funding for the ophthalmology programs (other than NGM621), the cardiovascular or metabolic -, or CVM-, related programs and other smaller laboratory programs subject to the collaboration.
 Merck is also obligated to fund certain R&D costs related to NGM621 in an amount expected to be up to approximately \$20.0 million, until the earlier of Merck's decision to exercise, or not to exercise, its license option with respect to NGM621 and its related compounds (either alone or bundled with all of the other continuing ophthalmology compounds and their respective related compounds) or, March 31, 2024.
-As a result, beginning in 2022, we will need to devote a substantial amount of our own financial resources to our R&D programs, particularly with respect to our wholly-owned programs and, to a lesser extent, with respect to programs that are within the scope of the current collaboration under the Amended Collaboration Agreement that we are required to fund (and our failure to allocate funding to meet such requirements may be deemed a breach of the Amended Collaboration Agreement).
-In addition, our funding requirements would increase for any programs that are within the scope of the current collaboration in the event Merck does not elect to license these programs and we decide to continue them, in the event Merck-licensed programs.
+As a result, beginning in 2022, we will need to devote a substantial amount of our own financial resources to our R&D programs, particularly with respect to our whollyowned programs and, to a lesser extent, with respect to programs that are within the scope of the current collaboration under the Amended Collaboration Agreement that we are required to fund (and our failure to allocate funding to meet such requirements may be deemed a breach of the Amended Collaboration Agreement).
+In addition, our funding requirements would increase for any programs that are within the scope of the current collaboration in the event Merck does not elect to license these programs and we decide to continue them, in the event Merck elects to terminate its license to any program it licenses and we decide to continue it or in the event we opt to co-develop any Merck-licensed programs.